-In particular, the outcomes will include:
+In particular, the outcomes include:

 - Effective policies and measures implemented at universities and research organizations.

 UniSAFE relies on a strong multi-disciplinary consortium of nine European partners.
-The strength of the consortium is based on the partners’ in-depth knowledge and extensive collaborative track record on researching GBV, transforming academic insights into operational tools, including the lead on the GEAR-tool, and knowledge dissemination, including a direct link to the Gender Equality Academy.
+The strength of the consortium is based on the partners’ in-depth knowledge and extensive collaborative track record on researching gender-based violence, transforming academic insights into operational tools, including the lead on the GEAR-tool, and knowledge dissemination, including a direct link to the Gender Equality Academy.

-European Science Foundation, France
+- European Science Foundation, France

-Örebro Universitet, Sweden
+- Örebro Universitet, Sweden

-GESIS - Leibniz Institute for the Social Sciences, Germany
+- GESIS - Leibniz Institute for the Social Sciences, Germany

-Yellow Window, Belgium
+- Yellow Window, Belgium

-Institute of Sociology, Czech Academy of Sciences, Czech Republic
+- Institute of Sociology, Czech Academy of Sciences, Czech Republic

-Universidad Computense Madrid, Spain
+- Universidad Computense Madrid, Spain

-Lithuanian Social Research Centre, Lithuania
+- Lithuanian Social Research Centre, Lithuania

-Jagiellonian University in Krakow, Poland
+- Jagiellonian University in Krakow, Poland

-Oxford Brookes University, UK
+- Oxford Brookes University, UK

-Funded by: EU, Horizon 2020
+Funded by: Horizon 2020